Understanding Principal Use in Martyn’s Law

-Under the Terrorism (Protection of Premises) Bill 2024, also known as Martyn’s Law, the concept of "principal use" is critical for determining which Schedule 1 activities apply to a given premises.
+Under the Terrorism (Protection of Premises) Act 2025, also known as Martyn’s Law, the concept of "principal use" is critical for determining which Schedule 1 activities apply to a given premises.
 This helps venue operators and responsible persons identify their obligations under the law.

 Article 5 in a series on Martyn's Law